jpaas/active_model_serializers/CONTRIBUTING.md

 ### Filing an issue

-Everyone is encouraged to open issues that are affecting you: bugs, ideas, documentation, performance problems – everything helps!
+Everyone is encouraged to open issues that are affecting them: bugs, ideas, documentation, performance problems – everything helps!

 #### Before

-1. The first place to start is by looking at our [GitHub Issues](https://github.com/rails-api/active_model_serializers/issues).
+1. Start by looking at our [GitHub Issues](https://github.com/rails-api/active_model_serializers/issues).

-  - Check if your issue has already reported.
+  - Check if your issue has already been reported.
   - If you find an existing issue report, feel free to add further information to that report.